axelerant/testimonials-widget/readme.txt

 * Got `Parse error: syntax error, unexpected T_STATIC…`?
 See [Most Aihrus Plugins Require PHP 5.3+](https://aihrus.zendesk.com/entries/30678006)
 * Got `The plugin does not have a valid header` error?
 See [Error: The plugin does not have a valid header](https://aihrus.zendesk.com/entries/68888915)
 * Shortcode not working?
-Make sure your theme isn't using same shortcode.
+Read about [enabling shortcodes in widgets](https://aihrus.zendesk.com/entries/23677312) and make sure your theme isn't using the same shortcode.
 * [404 - Page not found](https://aihrus.zendesk.com/entries/23679301)
 * [Add testimonials using Gravity Forms](http://webtrainingwheels.com/how-to-collect-user-submitted-testimonials-wordpress/)
 * [Change styling or debug CSS](https://aihrus.zendesk.com/entries/24910733)